eiffel205566/Algo/README.md

 #5: screenLockStopper.py

-I little trick. no more autolock, enjoy, notes are in the file :D
+My little trick to stop autolock, enjoy, notes are in the file :D

 Note: running the lib will make your fan go crazy...